Mark33Mark/newsfeed-python-server/README.md

 **Why this project?**

-* Refactored code from a Nodejs server to Python.
+* All about Python!
+The app is from refactored code to replace a Nodejs server with Python.
 This was done to demonstrate my understanding of the Python programming language - all about those indents and decorating functions!

 ---

 ### 2. User Story

 * AS a technology enthusiast
 * I WANT a place to provide links to technology websites for others to comment on
 * SO THAT I can have a network of people also interested in technology.